 In addition to individuals at Tufts University and Tufts Medical Center, eligible applicants include members of Tufts CTSI academic, medical, industry, non-for-profit, and community partner or collaborator institutions.
 Individuals and research teams may request up to $30,000 per award.
 To stimulate collaboration, research teams including investigators from two Tufts CTSI-affiliated institutions may request up to $45,000 per award and three institutions up to a maximum award amount of $60,000.
 Selected projects will be funded for one year, beginning May 1, 2019 and ending April 30, 2020, pending National Institutes of Health (NIH) approval.

 Who is eligible?

-In order to be eligible for Pilot Studies grants, the primary Principal Investigator (PI) must have a primary appointment or position at a Tufts CTSI academic, medical, or non-profit research partner or collaborator.
-Applicant research teams may also include collaborators who are not affiliated with a Tufts CTSI partner/collaborator, but they cannot be considered as a funded site for a multi-site proposal.
+To be eligible for the Pilot Studies Program grant, the Principal Investigator (PI) must have a primary appointment or position at a Tufts CTSI academic, medical, industry, not-for-profit, or community partner or collaborator institution.
+Applicant research teams may include collaborators who are and who are not affiliated with Tufts CTSI.

 Request for Applications